sjorsdonkers/toml-jai/README.md

 - Input data errors are flagged by the return boolean indicating the success of the operation.
 If a procedure indicates failure the reason will be found in the error log.
 - To prevent or redirect the TOML module from writing to the error log the user can set a catching or wrapping logger in the context, see examples.

-## Memory management
+## Memory management & lifetime
-Set a context.allocator: `Toml.serialize(my_struct,, scoped_pool());`
+Set a context.allocator: `Toml.deserialize(toml_string, My_Struct,, scoped_pool());`
+The lifetime of all returned objects ends when the memory of the allocator is released.
+In the example case the `scoped_pool` procedure creates a pool allocator that is dropped at the end of the current scope.
+As such, any allocated objects like strings/arrays/anys/pointers in the returned data may not be used after the scope exit.
-- Returned data may have data allocated on the context allocator.
+- Allocation for returned data are in the context allocator.
 Instead of free_x() or deinit_x() procedures the user is expected to push an allocator such that all data can be dropped together.
+- None of the returned data references allocated data of the input arguments.
 - Temporary storage is only used for error messages as some of the intermediate data may be large.
 If there is a user-friendly way for the caller to replace the temporary allocator let me know, in which case we can just use temp.
 - Most temporarily allocated memory in the module is freed in one go by releasing a pool allocator.
 - In most cases this means that only the returned data will be left allocated on the context allocator.